Well, they're turning this into a mockery now, ladies and gentlemen.

 They're going to define it because they're smarter than everybody else.

-So when a Republican, i.e., Mark Foley, engages in this kind of behavior, they revel in it, they throw a party and they love It because they think people like you are discredited because you have now been shown to be hypocrites because you uh and they at the same time they want you to take out your anger and revenge on pe on the whole party for being uh uh let down by Mark Foley.
+And they love it because they think people like you are discredited because you have now been shown to be hypocrites because you, and at the same time, they want you to take out your anger and revenge on the whole party for being let down by Mark Foley.

-Uh they know if there is a judgment day, they got a problem.
+They know if there is a judgment day, they got a problem.

-Believe me, it's a thrill and it's a thrill to see it circulate all over the internet and all over television, cable TV, all over the media.
+Believe me, it's a thrill, and it's a thrill to see it circulate all over the internet and all over television, cable, TV, all over the media.

-And the conservative right and all these judgmental simpletons who see everything in black and white, really having it handed to them.
+It's a thrill because to them, it is the mighty and the conservative right and all these judgmental simpletons who see everything in black and white really having it handed to them.

-Why they have no right to preach to us.
+They have no right to preach to us.

-So they're thrilled, they're not concerned about the behavior being repugnant.
+They're not concerned about the behavior being repugnant.

 They don't find it repugnant.